3MAH/simcoon/docs/continuum_mechanics/functions/doc_rotation.rst

 The Rotation Class
 ------------------

-The ``Rotation`` class provides an object-oriented interface for working with 3D rotations.
+The ``Rotation`` class extends ``scipy.spatial.transform.Rotation`` with methods for rotating stress, strain, stiffness, and compliance tensors.
 It uses unit quaternions internally for numerical stability and efficient composition.

 Creating Rotations
 ~~~~~~~~~~~~~~~~~~

+All scipy factory methods are available and return a ``simcoon.Rotation`` instance:

 .. code-block:: python